 Whether you are nursing or not, a nursing pillow is going to be your new best friend.
 Because women post-C-section should avoid lifting or putting any strain on your abdominal muscles, a nursing pillow greatly alleviates holding your baby and putting pressure on your back or stomach.
-I used the Boppy which I would recommend to any new mom.
-I love that the covers are interchangeable, so with milk spills or throw up incidents, you can just toss the cover in the wash and easily replace!
+I used the Boppy, which I would recommend to any new mom.
+I love that the covers are interchangeable, so with milk spills or throw-up incidents, you can toss the cover in the wash and easily replace!
 Ergobaby and My Breast Friend are also some pillows my friends have raved about.

 While this may seem like an obvious staple, I was insanely parched after my surgery.
 I couldn’t get enough ice and would literally buzz my nurses every hour for a refill if my water wasn’t cold enough.
 (I swear I was a really low-maintenance hospital guest other than this).
 Once I got home, I still wanted lots and lots of water, so I used my Swell bottles to keep water ice cold instead of having to go back and forth for ice in the kitchen.
 Water is an integral part of your recovery, your milk production if breastfeeding, as well as helping prevent constipation (those Pain-Killers are no joke on your digestion track).
 So grab your favorite water bottle and have it handy post-surgery!

 While this may seem like a silly essential, it is by far the most important!
-After my C-section, I had several friends, and family members look at me and ask strangely, “Oh, you had a C-section?”
+After my C-section, I had several friends and family members look at me and ask strangely, “Oh, you had a C-section?”
 Even though my baby was in distress, and I had no choice, I still felt guilty in the following weeks about how I didn’t have a natural delivery.
-I could barely move around the house, was facing a raging case of the baby blues and in a lot of physical pain.
+I could barely move around the house, faced a raging case of the baby blues, and was in a lot of physical pain.
 The only thing that stung more than the actual incision was the comments other well-intentioned moms would make about how I took the “easy way out” or was “so lucky I didn’t give birth the hard way.”

 While I would hardly say that being cut open in a complete state of panic and recovering from major surgery was “easy,” the comments did start to upset me.
 A few weeks later, with my physical strength improving and beginning to adapt to life with a newborn, I began to feel much better about it.
-Who else, besides a strong and brave mother, could undergo such a scary thing as giving birth, whether it was the way you had always planned or not?
-In the following months, I had resolved to be happy with the fact that I made the appropriate and best medical decision for my daughter.
+Besides a strong and brave mother, who else could undergo such a scary thing as giving birth, whether it was the way you had always planned or not?
+In the following months, I had resolved to be happy that I made the appropriate and best medical decision for my daughter.
 I have spoken to many other moms who also carry around the C-Section guilt, but I have also been pleasantly surprised by the ones who “wouldn’t have had it any other way!”

 Regardless of how you gave birth, the truth of the matter is this…you did.
 You are a mama who had a baby, and that makes you a truly tough woman.
 So wear that confidence with pride, ladies, and don’t ever let anyone else take that away from you.